Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

 While our results show that actin does not contribute significantly to the mechanical resistance, it is known that the actin-myosin-V meshwork activity plays a critical role for self-organization such as positioning of the meiotic spindle \cite{18848445,19062278} and nucleus centering in mouse oocytes \cite{25774831}.
 To independently probe the activity of this network we impaired the myosin-V motor force generation by de-activating it via microinjection of a dominant negative construct (MyoV(-))\cite{21983562,25774831} (see Materials and Methods).
 Under these conditions the mechanical properties of the cytoplasmic-skeleton stiffens significantly as evidenced by the shift upwards in the elastic and viscous moduli (Fig \ref{fig:fig2}A, B).
-This increased mechanical stiffness correlates with a higher density actin meshwork that is observed in the absence of myosin-V activity (Fig. S2 in SM) and is readily explained by increased cross-linking \cite{23873150}.
-This result highlights how cellular activity can be used to tune mechanical properties.
+This increased mechanical stiffness correlates with a higher density actin meshwork that is observed in the absence of myosin-V activity (Fig. S2 in SM) and can be explained by increased cross-linking \cite{23873150}.
+Actin networks are known to stiffen significantly upon addition of crosslinks, as long as the inter-crosslink distance is smaller than the persistence length.

 The overall behavior of the cytosplasmic-skeleton in oocytes is strongly viscoelastic where neither the elastic or viscous components dominate by a large margin.
 At the lowest probed frequencies the behavior is slightly more elastic with a crossover ($\sim 10-20$ Hz) to more viscous at higher frequencies.
 However both components of the shear moduli are always within a factor of two at the observed frequencies (Fig. \ref{fig:fig2}C).
-This is in contrast to adherent cells which typically show an overall weaker frequency dependence and are dominantly elastic\cite{24094397,25126787}.
+This is in contrast to adherent cells which typically show an overall weaker frequency dependence and are dominantly elastic \cite{24094397,25126787}.